hadhithinkmetal/hadhithinkmetal/README.md

 - 👋 Hi, I’m Hadhi Ameen
-- 👀 I’m an Embedded Engineer Intern at ThinkMetal
+- 👀 I’m an Embedded Engineer at ThinkMetal
-- 🌱 I’m currently working on Marlin firmware and sensor integration
-- 💞️ I’m looking to collaborate on Embedded and C Programming projects
 - 📫 Reach me at hadhi@thinkmetal.in

 <!---